 The KI#1, which focuses on “System Architecture to Support Sensing”, could be impacted by architectural enhancements due to privacy and security considerations from SA3.

 Similarly, KI#2, which addresses "Authorization and Revocation to Support Sensing Services," depends on SA3's work on the security aspects of authentication, authorization and revocation in sensing services.

+[QC: KI#2 may not depend on SA3 aspect; not security related.
+Further clarify

 Additionally, KI#5, which covers "Sensing Result Exposure", relies on SA3 for security aspects related to the sensing result exposure.

+[QC: result exposure not related to SA3;

+Ericsson, not necessary for the description part, just on questions

 Based on the conclusions arrived for KI#1, KI#2, and KI#5, SA2 would like to seek clarification from SA WG3 on the following points in order to proceed with the normative phase:

 Are there any impacts on architectural enhancements arising from privacy protection or other security aspects being addressed by SA WG3 that should be considered in the normative phase of SA2?
 If yes, please specify them.

+Ericsson, further clarify privacy protection?

+Samsung/Huawei/OPPO/interDigital/vivo/Apple, no dependency issue on SA3 to work on conclusion, seek further coordination during normative with SA3, not urgent to get feedback from SA3.
+Notify SA3 about SA2 conclusion, give us feedback if they identified.

+Nokia: may focus on two parts as security, privacy related.

 Do the following security aspects have any implications for the normative phase, and if so, what additions or modifications need to be handled by SA2?

+[Huawei/Nokia, not necessary, too much details, Q1 is sufficient;

 Authorization procedure of the sensing service request

+QC, not SA3 work

-Privacy protection for communications between
+Privacy protection for communications between [QC/Ericsson, find better wording on this questions;

 the sensing service consumer and NEF/Sensing Function